L ooking for email pop up examples to borrow some inspiration from? You're in the right place!

 Email is still one of the best ways to reach people, which makes growing an email list an essential part of starting a blog.
 Bloggers might debate the best way to gather email addresses, but the proof is in the numbers!

-Email pop ups, also called optins, are the best way to quickly grow your email list:
+Email pop ups, also called optins, are the best way to grab your visitors’ attention and quickly grow your email list:

 - Travel blogger Thibaut Pakiry doubled his email signups using email pop ups.